i-den/Courses/02) Programming Fundamentals/README.md

  #### 7. <a href="https://github.com/i-den/SoftwareUniversity/tree/master/02)%20Programming%20Fundamentals/07)%20C%20Sharp%20Basics%20-%20More%20Exercises">C Sharp Basics - More Exercises</a>

- #### 7. <a href="https://github.com/i-den/SoftwareUniversity/tree/master/02)%20Programming%20Fundamentals/11)%20Data%20Types%20and%20Variables%20-%20Exercises">Data Types and Variables - Exercises</a>
+ #### 11. <a href="https://github.com/i-den/SoftwareUniversity/tree/master/02)%20Programming%20Fundamentals/11)%20Data%20Types%20and%20Variables%20-%20Exercises">Data Types and Variables - Exercises</a>

+ #### 12. <a href="https://github.com/i-den/SoftwareUniversity/tree/master/02)%20Programming%20Fundamentals/12)%20Data%20Types%20and%20Variables%20-%20More%20Exercises">Data Types and Variables - More Exercises</a>